javajunior/campaign-manager/README.md

 # Campaign Manager

-This is a simple campaign manager, implemented with React, Next.js, Typescript and other helpful packages.
+This is a simple campaign manager, implemented with React, Next.js, Typescript and other helpful packages as part of a coding challenge.
 [Visit Live Site Here.](https://campaign-manager.now.sh)

 #